retrobuiltRyan/ESP32_IoT_PlayGND/README.md

 # ESP32_IoT_PlayGND
-Internet of Things + MQTT sensor,input, actuator, motor drive learning board.
+Internet of Things + MQTT sensor, input, actuator, motor drive learning board.
 Can be powered with a power drill battery for immediate remote deployment and sensor monitoring.

 Learning Goal: Quick start "how to" develop and build your own IIoT solution with scale and affordability in mind using off-the-shelf hardware and lightweight software.